MostafaShams5/En-Arz-Translator/README.md

 # English ↔ Egyptian Arabic Transformer

-This project develops a translation system specifically for the Egyptian dialect (Masri), built entirely from scratch.
+This project develops a translation system for the Egyptian dialect (Masri), built entirely from scratch.
 Rather than fine-tuning an existing model, it implements a custom Encoder-Decoder architecture with stability improvements—like replacing LayerNorm with RMSNorm—and a BPE tokenizer designed to handle irregular spelling and slang.
 The system produces a robust model that reaches a BLEU score of 28.5, showing that reliable translation is achievable even without huge standard datasets.

 ## Data Collection